softwaremill/sttp/docs/backends/synchronous.md

 val backend = HttpClientSyncBackend.usingClient(httpClient)
 ```

 This backend is based on the built-in `java.net.http.HttpClient` available from Java 11 onwards, works with all Scala versions.
-A Dotty build is available as well.
+A Scala 3 build is available as well.

 ## Streaming